nextbreakpoint/infrastructure-as-code/README.md

 ## Disable access from Bastion

-Bastion server could be removed or access to private network could be disabled after creating the infrastructure.
+Bastion server could be stopped or destroyed after creating the infrastructure.
+The server can be recreated when needed.

+Stop the Bastion server from AWS console.

+Remove the Bastion server with command:

+    ./run_script.sh destroy_bastion

 ## Delete secrets is S3 bucket

 Secrets stored in S3 could be deleted after creating the infrastructure.

 Create a backup if you think you might need them later to configure other machines.